-Employer Sponsored Visas to Australia allow an overseas worker to temporarily stay in Australia for a given period to fill a skilled or professional role required by the business.
+An Employer Sponsored Visa Australia allows an overseas worker to temporarily stay in Australia for a given period to fill a skilled or professional role required by the business.

-If you are interested in coming to Australia under an employer sponsored visa, please complete the form below so we can connect with your employer.
-We will help with their visa sponsorship and nomination requirements.
-We also encourage businesses to get in touch to discuss their labour needs so we can determine the most suitable visa sponsorship arrangements that will allow you to quickly and efficiently bring your employees to Australia.
+If you are interested in coming to Australia under an employer-sponsored visa, you may wish to complete the form below to get in touch.
+Our team of migration agents can assist with your visa sponsorship and nomination requirements.
+We also encourage businesses to get in touch to discuss their labour needs so we can determine the most suitable visa sponsorship arrangements that will allow you to bring your employees to Australia.

-The Employer Nomination Scheme (ENS) visa (subclass 186) allows Australian businesses to sponsor people to work in Australia on a permanent visa, provided that it is for a position listed on the Consolidated Sponsored Occupation List (CSOL).
-This visa scheme is also applicable for individuals already in Australia under a temporary TSS 482 work visa (Medium Term Stream) who may have an option for Permanent Residence through the 186 Visa.
+The Employer Nomination Scheme (ENS) visa (subclass 186) allows Australian businesses to sponsor eligible people to work in Australia on a permanent visa.
+This visa scheme may also interest individuals already in Australia under a temporary TSS 482 work visa (Medium Term Stream) who may have an option for Permanent Residence through the 186 Visa.

-The new Regional 494 Visa Australia provides businesses in Perth, the Gold Coast and regional/remote areas greater flexibility to sponsor overseas skilled employees with a direct pathway to Permanent Residence.
-However, compared to the commonly used 186 Visa, the application process for 494 Visa Australia requires mandatory Skills Assessment and Regional Certifying Body (RCB) approval along with the 494 visa nomination and visa sponsorship, so a longer application time is usually required.
+The Regional 494 Visa Australia provides businesses in Perth and regional/remote areas the option to sponsor overseas skilled employees with a more direct pathway to Permanent Residence.
+However, compared to the commonly used 186 Visa, the application process for a 494 Visa Australia requires a mandatory Skills Assessment and Regional Certifying Body (RCB) approval in addition to the 494 visa nomination and visa sponsorship, so a longer application time is usually required.

 Employers can use the Global Talent Employer Sponsored (GTES) Visa program to sponsor overseas workers for highly-skilled niche positions that cannot be filled by Australian workers or other standard visa programs.
-Under GTES, standard visa requirements may be negotiable and applicants have access priority to government processing as well as a path to Permanent Residence (PR).
+Under the GTES, standard visa requirements may be negotiable and applicants may have access priority to government processing and a path to Permanent Residence (PR).

-The Regional Sponsored Migration Scheme (RSMS) allows businesses to sponsor workers for positions in rural, regional and remote locations of Australia for a permanent visa – either via the Temporary Residence Transition Stream or the Direct Entry Stream.
+The Regional Sponsored Migration Scheme (RSMS) 187 Visa allows businesses to sponsor workers for positions in rural, regional and remote locations of Australia for a permanent visa.
+This is via the Temporary Residence Transition Stream, which is still open to eligible applicants.
 Your nomination must be ‘certified’ by the Regional Certifying Body (RCB) in your state.

-Designated Area Migration Agreements (DAMA’s) is an agreement between the Department of Home Affairs and a Regional State or Territory authority that serves as an alternative option to sponsor overseas workers to come and work in regional Australia up until 5 years.
-Under a DAMA, employers have access to different skilled occupations which may not be accessible to other semi-skilled occupations and other standard visa programs.
+Designated Area Migration Agreements (DAMA’s) are agreements made between the Department of Home Affairs and a Regional State or Territory authority that provide an alternative option to sponsor overseas workers to work in regional Australia for up to 5 years.
+Under a DAMA, employers have access to different skilled occupations that may not be accessible to other standard visa programs.

-The Subclass 482 Work Visa Australia, commonly referred to as the Temporary Skills Shortage (TSS) Visa program allows visa holders to stay in Australia and work for your business for up to two years or up to four years depending on whether the applicant is eligible for the 482 Visa Short Term Stream or Medium Term Stream.
+The Subclass 482 Work Visa Australia, commonly referred to as the Temporary Skills Shortage (TSS) Visa program, allows visa holders to stay in Australia and work for your business for up to two years or four years depending on whether the applicant is eligible for the 482 Visa Short Term Stream or Medium Term Stream.
 It is one of the most commonly used skilled visa programs in Australia and replaces the historical 457 Visa.

-Interstaff has assisted businesses with their Sponsorship and Nomination requirements and obligations and brought overseas workers to Australia for over 25 years.
-Since visa conditions are changing or updating depending on the Government, it’s best to get the advice of a licensed visa agent in Australia that keeps abreast of visa developments and implications for businesses and skilled visa applicants.
-Businesses interested in becoming approved sponsors are encouraged to contact us at [email protected] or call (08) 9221 3388 to your business migration needs especially hiring overseas workers to join your team in Australia.
+Interstaff has assisted businesses with their Sponsorship and Nomination requirements and obligations and successfully enabled overseas workers to come to Australia for over 30 years since 1988.
+As visa conditions are subject to change from time to time, it’s best to get the advice of a registered visa agent in Australia that keeps abreast of visa developments and implications for businesses and skilled visa applicants.
+Businesses interested in becoming approved visa sponsors are encouraged to contact us or call 1800 449 858 to discuss your business migration needs for overseas workers to join your team in Australia.